Writing templates and overlays

 }

-One possible use case is to bind bin
+One possible use case is to bind run to the aws CLI in order to perform

 lookup operations against resources in AWS.